Ada and Abere: Archaeology

 Whether for ceremonial use, or for conventional use, it is evident that swords across these cultures have taken on varied identities, and many early oral traditions point to Ife as a source of their royal authority.
-Archaeological discoveries of ancient sword carvings in rock as well as stone sculptures belonging to the period of early Ife monuments have been found in Ife and its immediate surroundings.
-One such example is the Ada Eledisi (The Sword of Eledisi) in Ife.
+Archaeological discoveries of ancient sword carvings of both types in rock as well as stone sculptures belonging to the period of early Ife monuments and 'fluorescence era' (1000 — 1400 CE) have been found in Ife and its immediate surroundings.
+One such example are the Ada and Abere carvings in relief from the Agidi grove, 9 miles south of the urban centre of Ife, within the Ife Kingdom, visited by archaeologist Kenneth Murray in May 1945, and Frank Willett in 1957.
+Agidi is an Ife personage said to have lived between Oduduwa and Obalufon.